Freestanding ovens

 Standard ovens

-Standard ovens are about 60cm wide, being a common size that suits most kitchens.
+Standard ovens are about 600mm wide, which suits most kitchens.
 They typically have four cooking zones or burners, but it can be difficult to cook comfortably with more than three pots or pans at a time.

 Wide ovens

-- They’re around 90cm wide, being ideal for cooking two things on the same rack – perhaps two turkeys on Christmas day.
+- They’re around 900mm wide, being ideal for cooking two things on the same rack – perhaps two turkeys on Christmas day.
 They also have more space on their cooktops.

-- It’s worth noting that they have larger trays that are heavy when fully loaded.
-The trays and racks are also awkward to clean in a standard kitchen sink.
+- They also have larger trays that are heavy when fully loaded.
+And the trays and racks can be awkward to clean in a standard kitchen sink.
 If you’re getting a wide oven as part of a kitchen renovation, get a larger sink too.

 - Wide ovens don’t all have the same usable internal space even if they have the same external dimensions and claimed volume.
 That’s because manufacturers measure differently.
 Check our test results for accurate useable space.

-- These larger ovens take longer to heat – some take around 30 minutes to get to 200°C. In our test, some ovens never reached their maximum heat setting, so the preheating light stayed on.
+- Larger ovens take longer to heat – some take around 30 minutes to get to 200°C. In our test, some ovens never reached their maximum heat setting so the preheating light stayed on.

 Oven functions